GrantS2S/website/content/integrations/sap-business-one/shopify-fulfillment.md

 ### Sync Stock Levels
 If your WMS or fulfillment partner supports stock feeds, Stock2Shop can automate the updating of stock levels directly on Shopify.

-[Click here](/help/features-sap-business-one/ "Sap Business One Features") to view our Sap Business One feature set.
+[Click here](/help/features/sap-business-one/ "SAP Business One Features") to view our SAP Business One feature set.